 Use this guide to find out about books and online resources for Celtic, including ebooks, ejournals and bibliographic databases.

-Oxford has a wide range of ebooks for Celtic and printed books, including the collections at the Taylor Institution Library, the Bodleian Library, and the Sackler Library.
+Oxford has a wide range of ebooks for Celtic and printed books, including the collections at the Taylor Institution Library, the Bodleian Library, and the Art, Archaeology and Ancient World Library.
 The Celtic Library at Jesus College also has a significant collection.
 J.R.R.
 Tolkien's personal Celtic library is preserved at the Weston Library under the auspices of the English Faculty Library.
 For more detailed info about our book collections visit the books page of this guide.

 A lot of journals, as well as being available in print, are available online and can be searched via SOLO or eJournals A-Z.